securityiskey/Shakepay-Stats-Google-Sheets/README.md

 # Googlesheets Scripts: Crypto Historical Price and ShakepayStats Functions

 ## Description
-These functions allow you to retrieve historical cryptocurrency prices and summarize Shakepay transaction data for a given month.
+The [Crypto historical price](https://github.com/securityiskey/Shakepay-Stats-Google-Sheets/blob/main/Crypto%20historical%20) price function allow you to retrieve historical cryptocurrency prices (BTC or ETH) and display them in (CAD or USD) at a given date and time, and the [ShakePaystats](https://github.com/securityiskey/Shakepay-Stats-Google-Sheets/blob/main/ShakePaystats) function helps you summarize Shakepay transaction data and break it down by month.
+They work independently from each other, so feel free to copy both functions to your Google Sheet or just one of them.

 ## Usage
 1. Copy the function code for the function you want to use.